Days Countdown

 Traditions and Customs

-Chinese New Year is celebrated through a variety of customs, each with its unique meaning:
+Chinese New Year includes a variety of customs, each carrying symbolic meaning:

-- Festive Foods: Special meals are prepared, with dishes like dumplings, fish, and rice cakes symbolizing prosperity and unity.
+- Festive Foods: Traditional dishes such as dumplings, fish, and rice cakes represent prosperity, abundance, and unity.

-- Red Envelopes: It is customary to give children and unmarried adults red envelopes filled with money to symbolize good luck and fortune.
+- Red Envelopes: Children and unmarried adults receive red envelopes containing money as a symbol of luck and blessings.

-- Fireworks and Lion Dances: Fireworks are set off to ward off evil spirits, while lion dances are performed to bring good luck.
+- Fireworks and Lion Dances: Fireworks are used to ward off negative influences, and lion dances are performed to welcome good fortune.

 Cultural Variations